emissary-ingress/emissary/docs/topics/running/scaling.md

 endpoint will only return 200 when all routing information has been loaded.
 After the initial bootstrap period it behaves identically to the `check_alive` endpoint.

-Generally Ambassador's readiness probe should be configured with the same settings as it's liveness probes.
+Generally Ambassador's readiness probe should be configured with the same settings as its liveness probes.

 ## `AMBASSADOR_FAST_RECONFIGURE` and `AMBASSADOR_FAST_VALIDATION` Flags